ziadh/Desky/README.md

 # Daily Sneak Peek:

-__Under construction until v1.60.
-Sorry about that.__

-~~## Stay up to date with your day.
-Currently only shows today's weather for your zipcode, launch will include daily reminders as well as all-time To-Do list.
+ Stay up to date with your day.
-Support for cities outside the U.S. will be added in a future update.~~
+ It now supports internation cities!

 <!-- ![DSP-ss](assets/ss/DSP-ss.png) -->